-I typically write a post, then leave it in draft and reread it again sometimes three times before I hit publish.
+I typically write a post, then leave it in draft and reread it sometimes three times before I hit publish.
 And even then I sometimes miss a thing or two.

 11. Add Sign Up Boxes

-Before I hit publish, I make sure to add an appropriate free offer/sign up box to the end of every post.
+Before I hit publish, I make sure to add an appropriate free offer/sign up box at the end of every post.
 I have several options to chose from and depending on what I’m writing about I chose the one that would most resonate with the reader.

 12. Check Preview

 Preview your post to see that it looks like it should and that it’s easy to read.